rei/rei-cedar-docs/docs/about/cedar-design-system/README.md

 Cedar welcomes and encourages contributions from the digital community at REI.
 If you are interested in contributing design or code, please visit the [Contributing to Cedar](link TBD) page for more information.

 ###  Request a Component
-All new requests for components will be evaluated, beginning with a discovery process that includes an audit of visual patterns and weighs factors such as reusability across the product ecosystem (ideally can be used by 3-5 teams), investment and maturity of the product, and team bandwidth.
+All new requests for components will be evaluated, beginning with a discovery process that includes an audit of visual patterns.
+Factors such as reusability across the product ecosystem (ideally can be used by 3-5 teams), investment and maturity of the product, and team bandwidth are also taken into account.

 New feature and enhancement requests can be submitted using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC).

 ###  Report an Issue
-The Cedar team is committed to maintaining consistent, quality components.
+The Cedar team is committed to maintaining consistent, high-quality components.
 If you encounter any defects in the Sketch UI Toolkit, Vue code, or on the documentation site, please submit a [Bug Report Form](https://airtable.com/shr3wSPCYQbycVx7i) and it will be added to the backlog.

-The team will address the bug as soon as possible, depending on the severity of the issue and sprint capacity.
-Please include as much relevant information as possible when submitting a bug report to help prioritize, including steps to reproduce, urgency, and impact.
+The team will address the bug as soon as possible, depending on the severity of the issue and the sprint capacity.
+Please include as much relevant information as possible when submitting a bug report, including steps to reproduce, urgency, and impact to help prioritize the task.

-If you have a fix for the bug and would like to submit a PR for it, please reach out at in Slack at #cedar-user-support or visit the [Contributing to Cedar](link TBD) page learn more about contribution opportunities.
+If you have a fix for the bug and would like to submit a PR for it, please reach out in Slack at #cedar-user-support or visit the [Contributing to Cedar](link TBD) page to learn more about contribution opportunities.

 ## Communications
 The Cedar team is in Slack, which is the best way to learn about new releases and find support.
+Some relevant Slack channels are:
 - #cedar-news: Stay up-to-date on Cedar releases and events
 - #cedar-user-support: If you have a question about using Cedar, reach out here